How to Write a Letter of Recommendation for a Co-Worker

 A lukewarm recommendation won't help their cause, nor will any praise that's less than 100 percent genuine.

 No matter how much you want to help your current or former co-worker, recommending them when you're not enthusiastic about their skills won't help them.
-It's a fact of life that most people are bad at stretching the truth, but good at telling when they're being dealt with dishonestly.
-It's better just to say no. (If you're in this position, learn how to graciously decline a request for using this reference.)
+It's a fact of life that most people are bad at stretching the truth, but good at telling when they're being dealt with dishonesty.
+It's better just to say no. (If you're in this position, learn how to decline a request for using this reference graciously.)

 If you have nothing but positive things to say, however, observing a few guidelines can help you write the best possible letter of recommendation, and help your co-worker get the job.

 First, you need to have a conversation with your colleague, and ask them the following questions:

 Sometimes, your co-worker will need a general letter of recommendation, in which case, "To Whom It May Concern" is a fine salutation.
 For personal letters of recommendation, however, the more precise you can be about the addressee, the better.

 Can I See a Copy of Your Resume and the Job Description?

 Feel nosy?
 Don't.
 The goal is to make sure that you're on the same page as far as details like term of employment and skills, and to make sure that you're pointing out achievements and attributes that will mean the most to the hiring manager.
 You have a few minutes at most to make a good impression on your colleague's behalf.

 Which Achievements Do You Want Me to Highlight?

 The good news is that every passing year gives us new projects and skills to add to our resume; the bad news is that after enough time, it's easy to lose the signal in the noise.
 Don't try to show off everything your co-worker has ever done.
 Work together to show off the achievements that will mean the most to the hiring manager.